Presbyterian Hunger Program

 Much of PHP's international work is done through Joining Hands partnerships, but PHP supports good international development through other means as well.
 Through our grant partnerships PHP supports projects where the activities respond to a real need, are driven by affected communities, and bring about long-term improvements in the quality of life of those communities, increasing self-reliance and empowerment.
 In considering these partnerships PHP prioritizes organization which have good working relations in its own country with a national church body, whether or not it is a formal partner of the PC(USA).
 It also may show existing relationships with community organizations, government agencies and other programs which share the same goals.
 To learn more visit the International Development website.

-Hunger and food insecurity are a reality for more than 50 million people in the US, so efforts to alleviate hunger and eliminate its root causes are critical.
+Homelessness, hunger and food insecurity are a reality for more than 50 million people in the US, so efforts to alleviate hunger and eliminate its root causes are critical.
 PHP celebrates and complements the faithful work of congregations which run and support feeding programs locally.
 The focus of PHP's work at the national level is to educate, equip and catalyze efforts by individuals and congregations to address the underlying policies and systems that perpetuate hunger and poverty.
-To learn more visit the National Development website.
+To learn more visit the National Hunger Concerns website.

 Food and Faith explores the relationship between our food sources and how they relate to our moral beliefs.
 It examines the physical and spiritual aspect of nourishment.
 The initiative exists online as a blog, but it weaves its way into nearly everything that PHP does.
 Much of PHP’s funding is allocated towards food justice for poor people in the United States and food sovereignty for developing nations worldwide.
 Presbyterians can learn about Food and Faith through educational resources like the Just Eating Curriculum and by participating in special events such as the 12-month series of 40 hour fasts in response to the global food crisis.
 Visit the Food and Faith website for more information.